 And Eva is

 just the jolliest lady.
-She'll be a great cruiser and is already a
+She will be a great cruiser and is already a

 It was fun getting to know Eva.
 She had a ton of questions.
-I've
+I

-been mulling over a more formal expansion of what I've done in the
+been mulling over a more formal expansion of what I have done in the

 past.
 The visit with Eva and Larry was very helpful to me.
 It was a